 5. Correct Footwear is a Must - Footwear (socks as well as boots) that performs on all kinds of terrain and in all kinds of weather conditions is a tall order.
 You don't need 'heavy boots' to walk on miles of flat hard ground and shoes are not ideal for clambering up and down grassy or rocky slopes.
 Top tip is to make sure your feet are cushioned well.
 Check our 'Walkers Kit List'.

-6. Bringing Dogs can be difficult - Not many Accommodation Providers accept dogs and the same goes for some of the places you might like to eat or drink.
-If you really want to bring your dog, the easiest option may be either to Camp or stay longer in the accommodations that allow it.
+6. Bringing Dogs is difficult - Most Accommodation Providers will not accept dogs and the same goes for some of the places you might like to eat or drink.
+If you really want to bring your dog and would like to change locations each night, the only real viable option is to do a Camping Trek .
 Also be aware that this is 'sheep country' (requiring dogs to be on leads) and not all dogs appreciate long walks day after day (especially on the harder ground) - it does happen where the owner fails to complete the distance because the dog isn't up to it!

 7. Covering a Long-Distance Trail with Kids in a short timescale, is not ideal.
 Dragging young children over long daily distances is really not a wise move and in some circumstances, can be dangerous.
 Hadrian's Wall is a great place for children to visit and walk along.
 However, walking the entire 84-mile length of the Trail, covering a distance equivalent to a half-marathon each day, is not the wisest move.
 If you're coming with young children, there's lots to interest them and walking short selective sections of the Path will be far more inspiring for them than a hard daily slog.